 According to the Sautrantika:

 - Superficial true phenomena have their existence established merely by their being imputed by conceptual cognition (rtog-pas btags-pa-tsam-du grub-pa).
 They lack the ability to perform functions and thus lack substantially established existence.
-They include all static phenomena.
+In other words, they do not serve as the natal source for valid cognitions of them.
+The natal source for their valid cognition is from the side of the mind cognizing them.
+Superficial true phenomena include all static phenomena.

 - Deepest true phenomena have their existence established from the side of their own individual manner of abiding (rang-gi sdod-lugs-kyi ngos-nas grub-pa), without depending on being imputed by words or conceptual cognition.
 They have the ability to perform functions and thus have substantially established existence.
-They include all nonstatic phenomena.
+They serve as the natal source for valid cognition of them and include all nonstatic phenomena.

 Superficial true phenomena are classified as metaphysical entities (spyi-mtshan, generally characterized phenomena) – literally, phenomena with general defining characteristics.
 They are the appearing objects (snang-yul) of only conceptual cognitions, although they are not the actual cognitive appearances (snang-ba) in those cognitions.